 The killing, just after midnight on October 1, 1897, occurred as part of a robbery.
 Mondini was just completing his lunch break and was returning to the night shift with a co-worker, who escaped unharmed.

-Huddle, a recent migrant from Virginia, and Harris lived in Pittsburgh’s Hill District but had been staying for a few days in the camp of black miners at Unity.
+Huddle, a recent migrant from Virginia, and Harris lived in Pittsburgh’s Hill District but had been staying for a few days in the camp of Black miners at Unity.
 While there, they engaged in a series of robberies.

 They were arrested in their homes in Pittsburgh later on the day of the killing.

 Huddle’s death sentence was commuted to 19 1/2 years in prison, the same sentence as Harris, on January 20, 1898.
-The Judge who presided at Huddle’s trial wrote on behalf of such a change, noting that he believed Harris was “the more intelligent of the two and more to blame in the whole affair.”
+The judge who presided at Huddle’s trial wrote to the Pardon Board on behalf of such a change, noting that he believed Harris was “the more intelligent of the two and more to blame in the whole affair.”
 Under such circumstances, “it would be a reproach to the administration of justice to allow Huddle to be hanged.”

 Huddle survived his imprisonment and went on to work as a coal miner in Marianna, Washington County.
 He died there on March 6, 1920.